project-alice-assistant/docs/docs/skill-development/talk-file.md

 ---
+title: 'Talk file'
 sidebarDepth: 3
-title: Talk file
 ---

-# Skill Talk file
+# Intro

 Inside a skill directory, there is a `talks` sub directory containing `.json` files.
 The files are named after the language code they contain.
-These files are used by Alice to respond to your requests and should by all mean contain at least 2 different ways of answering, optimal would be 5 ways so she doesn't answer always the same.
+These files are used by Alice to respond to your requests and should by all mean contain at least 2 different ways of answering, optimal would be 5 ways, so she doesn't always answer the same.

 We have different ways of defining those text strings.
 First of all, this is a `json` object.
 The `keys` **are never to be translated**!